USB

 Option 1:

-The easiest option is to mount the EXT4 formatted device to your Linux laptop of choice and relax the write and read permissions to be accessible by any user:
+The simplest approach is to mount the EXT4-formatted device on your Linux laptop and adjust the read and write permissions to allow access for any user:

 1. Mount the SSD to your laptop